Skip to content

 pip install mkdocs-material

-In the project root directory run mkdocs serve to run a local version of the documentation site.
+Then, in frontend/docs run mkdocs serve to run a local version of the documentation site.

 Adding New Pages